jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <div class="review">Review</div>

 !SLIDE
 .notes Protecting access to password hashes prevents attackers from using password hashes from your site to attack other sites.
-How do you prevent the reverse, with attackers using cracked passwords from other sites to attack your site?
+How do you protect against the reverse, with attackers using cracked passwords from other sites to attack your site?

 <h1 class="white" style="font-size: 130px; position: absolute; top: 110px; left: 70px;">Protect</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Against</h1>